FX Quant > About Forex Fraud

 Always remember that there is no such thing as a "free lunch".
 Getting your money back once it is gone can be difficult or impossible.

+Currency scams targeting members of ethnic minorities.
+Some currency trading scams target potential customers in ethnic communities, particularly in the Russian, Chinese, and Indian immigrant communities, through advertisements in ethnic newspapers and television "infomercials".
 Commodity pool operators often solicit investments from friends, neighbors, co-workers and fellow religious or social group members by using their reputations in the community or their personal relationships.
 In many cases, however, the investment schemes turn out to be fraudulent, and investors lose their entire investment, in many cases as a result of outright theft.
 Individuals and firms that fraudulently solicit funds from investors for commodity futures and options trading are usually not registered with the CFTC.
 They may operate “Ponzi” schemes in which little or none of the money sent in by investors is ever invested as promised – in the commodity markets.
 Instead, the operator of the scam steals the funds, and creates the illusion of a successful business by using some of the money put in by later investors to pay phony “profits" to earlier investors.
 This tactic makes it appear to investors that the investment is actually making money, which in turn attracts additional investors.
 Be wary of such payouts if you do not fully understand the source of any purported profits.